If you've come across an AV or classroom term you don't understand, you'll find a definition below.

 Computer - Any: Either Mac or Windows PC computer system available in room.

-Computer, Mac: Comes installed with Microsoft PowerPoint, Word, and Excel.
+Computer, Mac: A Mac computer system is available at the instructor station.
+Comes installed with Microsoft PowerPoint, Word, and Excel.
 Internet access requires a UBC campus-wide login (CWL).
 For more information please visit http://www.cwl.ubc.ca.

-Computer, Windows PC: Comes installed with Microsoft PowerPoint, Word, and Excel.
+Computer, Windows PC: A Windows PC computer system is available at the instructor station.
+Comes installed with Microsoft PowerPoint, Word, and Excel.
 Internet access requires a UBC campus-wide login (CWL).
 For more information please visit http://www.cwl.ubc.ca.

 Connection - Any: Inputs offered in room can be either Auxiliary video with Audio, HDMI, or Laptop VGA with Audio inputs.